-- IHT aspects of discretionary trusts prior to 27 March 1974. - Trusts created prior to 22 March 2006. - Computation of ten year charges and exit charges. - The computation of inheritance tax payable by trustees of an immediate post-death interest trust. - Overseas aspects of inheritance tax and trusts. - The conditions that had to be satisfied for a trust to be an accumulation and maintenance trust. - Knowledge of situations where property is transferred between trusts or where the terms or nature of the trust is altered. - Knowledge of situations where property within a trust with an immediate post-death interest passes to the spouse or civil partner of the settlor on the death of the life tenant. - Knowledge of the special rules concerning trusts for the disabled, trusts for bereaved minors, transitional serial interest trusts and age 18 to 25 trusts. - 4.
-Corporation tax liabilities in situations involving further overseas and group aspects and in relation to special types of company, and the application of additional exemptions and reliefs - a) The contents of the Taxation -United Kingdom (TX-UK) (F6) study guide, for corporation tax, under headings:^[2] - E1 The scope of corporation tax - E2 Taxable total profits
+- IHT aspects of discretionary trusts prior to 27 March 1974. - Trusts created prior to 22 March 2006. - Computation of ten year charges and exit charges. - Overseas aspects of inheritance tax and trusts. - The conditions that had to be satisfied for a trust to be an accumulation and maintenance trust. - Knowledge of situations where property is transferred between trusts or where the terms or nature of the trust is altered. - Knowledge of the special rules concerning trusts for the disabled, trusts for bereaved minors, transitional serial interest trusts and age 18 to 25 trusts.